Smoothability of relative stable maps to stacky curves: Genus 0 relative stable maps to (P 1, infinity)

+\begin{remark} Note that the vanishing claimed in the above proof does not hold if we replace $C_0$ with a genus~$0$ Deligne--Mumford stack.
+See Remark~\ref{rem:needlog} for an example. \end{remark}

-Now let $B'$ be the image of $B$ under $\pi$ which is also a Cartier divisor since $B$ is contained in the locus where $\pi$ is an isomorphism.
-By the exact sequence \ref{eqn:exact}, the linear equivalence in Proposition \ref{prop:linequiv2} is equivalent to a linear equivalence $D' \sim B'$.
-In particular, $D'$ and $B'$ form a basepoint free rank one linear subseries of $H^0(C', L)$ where $L = \calO_{C'}(D')$.
+Now let $B'$ be the image of $B$ under $\pi$, which is also a Cartier divisor since $B$ is contained in the locus where $\pi$ is an isomorphism.
+By the exact sequence~\eqref{eqn:exact}, the linear equivalence in Proposition~\ref{prop:linequiv2} is equivalent to a linear equivalence $D' \sim B'$.
+In particular, $D'$ and $B'$ form a basepoint-free rank $1$ linear subseries of $H^0(C', L)$, where $L = \calO_{C'}(D')$.